The best hotels in Raja Ampat

 Cash is king on the outer islands.
 Withdraw at BRI or BNI ATMs on Jalan Ahmad Yani in central Sorong.
 The Raja Ampat entry tag costs around 1,000,000 IDR and is registered at Waisai harbor. your resort handles the paperwork, but you need the cash on you.
 Rangers at Cape Kri and Piaynemo actively check for the tag, so don't skip it.

-Raja Ampat's best neighborhoods
+Raja Ampat's best hotel regions

 Prioritize the outer islands.
 Kri, Misool, and Mansuar. if diving and snorkeling are the whole point of your trip.
 Sorong and Waisai are useful stopover bases, not destinations in themselves.